I'm a photographer; I sell art, not frames. Why shouldn't my clients just frame their art themselves?

 When you sell your images already packaged in gorgeous frames, you virtually guarantee that they will be displayed in your clients' homes, in a manner that honors the care and craft that went into creating those photographs.
 You're creating a custom frame solution that elevates your images to gallery status.

-And besides the boost in your image, selling frames will also propel your sales to a higher level, which we'll discuss in another post.
+And besides the boost in your image, selling frames will also propel your sales to a higher level, which you can learn more about here.